 Detailed website audits are essential for getting a holistic view of your site’s SEO health and keeping it in good shape.
 Have you run into any linking-related errors in Ahrefs’ site audit but are unsure what the issues mean or how to fix them?
 We’ve got you covered!

-Have you been running into any linking-related errors while running a site audit but are not sure what the issues you encountered mean or how to fix them?
-Worry not, because we’ve got you covered!
-In this article, we are going to shed some light on some of the most common internal linking issue reports that might pop up while you’re auditing your website and how to successfully resolve them, step by step.
+Today, we shed some light on some of the most common internal linking issue reports that might pop up while you’re auditing your website on Ahrefs and how to resolve them step by step.